Skip to content

 In rad.tab it is typically replaced/filled with the computed tangent point derived from the actual refracted ray path.

-Note: The exact interpretation of vp* and the use of tangent point fields depends on geometry (limb, nadir, occultation).
+The exact interpretation of vp* and the use of tangent point fields depends on geometry (limb, nadir, zenith, occultation).
 The key point is that rad.tab should contain the evaluated geometry consistent with the ray tracing used by the forward model.

 Radiance and transmittance blocks